 An insurance certificate demonstrating compliance with these requirements must be submitted before newsracks are installed.

-Owners must inform DOT immediately of any changes affecting registration information, including removal of newsracks from sidewalks.
-Newsrack owners must re-register annually by November 1 every year that a newsrack is installed.
+Owners must inform DOT within 7 days of any changes affecting registration information, including removal of newsracks from sidewalks.
+Newsrack owners must re-register annually by November 1 every year that a newsrack is installed .
 Insurance certification must be submitted every year by December 31 or by the expiration date of the insurance policy, whichever is earlier.

 - by May 15 for the period from January 1-April 30